ClaytonWhitteberry/DATA4380/projects/Tabular/ThoughtsUpdates.md

 types of brain activity.
 The next step is going to be to generate more plots like plotting pairs of activity types and especially plotting each non-seizure type of activity vs. seizure activity.
 After that I think I'll look at some summary statistics and then begin implementing the FFT.

+#### February 26th

+So far today, I've corrected some errors I noticed in my code.
+I had written code to randomly pull a set of EEG IDs for each type of brain activity.
+Then I pulled those parquets and plotted that data.
+The problem with this is that everytime the notebook is rerun it chooses new IDs.
+This meant I'd need to remember to rewrite the code I wrote to read in those parquets.
+I fixed this by taking the randomly chosen IDs, creating a list of those specific IDs, and then commenting out the code which randomly chooses IDs.
+This way my code has already chosen IDs at random for each type of brain activity and going forward I will use that set of IDs without having to worry about it changing.

+This resulted in different plot results and different missing data results.
+Three of the newly chose sub EEGs had one row of missing data.
+I didn't plot these three sub EEGs.
+When I plotted the first set of sub EEGs, the LRDA data stood out as extreme at every point in time.
+It was a wall of red for each column of the EEG.
+I compared the EEG data here with the other LRDA sub EEGs and they were more in normal range.
+I'm thinking it might be the case that there was an error inputting the data for this EEG.
+My guess is that it was input on the wrong scale and that rescaling this data would produce results similar to the other sub EEGs for this type of brain activity.
+Testing this will be one of my next steps.

+Another oddity was the 'other' category data for the first sub EEG.
+I produced a wall of blue in two plots.
+Fp1 and Fp2.
+These signify the columns for prefrontal cortex electrode data.
+It's possible that there was an error reading the electrical activity at these two electrodes since they're both prefrontal electrodes.
+It's also possible that extreme values at these electrodes is common for the 'other' category.

+I plotted the first set of sub EEGs again, but used the 2nd LRDA sub EEG this time and it gave a much clearer picture.
+GRDA stood out relative to the other types of brain activity in most of these plots.
+Sometimes it was a higher max point and other times it was a lower min point.
+Sometimes it was both.

+Then I plotted each sub EEG from the first set (other than LRDA because of the possible scaling issue) against the first seizure sub EEG to compare types of brain activity with seizure activity.
+The most closey associated seemingly was LRDA activity.
+The paper linked on Kaggle does say LRDA is highly associated with acute seizures, but it also says LPD is the highest associated with acute seizures.
+This was not the case in these plots, but that may hold up when comparing more sub EEG data.

+As far as formatting goes, I need to rewrite the function I wrote to make these plots in order to put at least three on a single line.
+Otherwise, all of these plots are going to take up way more space than necessary.